joetower/joetower-jekyll-2015/_posts/blog/2015-10-25-recent-records-06.md

 ## Uncle Acid & the Deadbeats – The Night Creeper

-Drugs?
+Drug-infused?
+Drug-produced?
 Maybe.
-Creepy and psychedelic? yes, delicious.
+Creepy and psychedelic?
+Yes, delicious.
+Let's get creepy.

 **I'm digging these tracks:** _Downtown_, _Melody Lane_, and _The Night Creeper_.